cshuptrine/nyckle-website-new/_posts/2023-04-19-why-narrow-ai-is-better-than-gpt-4-for-machine-learning-driven-decisions.md

 author: oscar
 stage: false
 featured: true
-seo_title: GPT-4 vs. Nyckel for Machine-Learning Driven Decisions
 summary: GPT-4 is impressive.
 Yet, there are better tools available (including Nyckel) that are tailored to the unique needs of software developers and product teams who need an API for machine learning-driven decision making.
-seo_description: Learn why products that can spring up narrow AI models trained for specific tasks outperform GPT-4 for ML-driven decisions.
+description: Learn why products that can spring up narrow AI models trained for specific tasks outperform GPT-4 for ML-driven decisions.
-og_image: /blog/images/narrow-ai-approach-header.png
+image: /blog/images/narrow-ai-approach-header.webp
-og_image_alt: NarrowAI vs GPT as David vs Goliath
+image_alt: NarrowAI vs GPT as David vs Goliath
 ---

 *[ML is still too hard for software developers](https://www.nyckel.com/blog/ml-too-hard-for-software-developers/).
 So what’s the solution?
 OpenAI’s huge, generic models have rightfully made a big splash.
 But it comes at steep costs at several levels, and developers are finding that smaller, targeted “Narrow AI” functions are a better bet for their use cases.*